-Funding From Potentially Responsible Parties and Other Sources through its annual assessment.
+Funding From Potentially Responsible Parties and Other Sources

+The WQA is committed to accelerating cleanup, integrating cleanup with water supply, preventing migration, and minimizing the financial impact to the public through its annual assessment.
 In order to meet these goals, adequate funds, primarily from PRPs, state and/or federal programs, are necessary for implementation.
 While the WQA recognizes that PRPs must fulfill their CERCLA liabilities, it is often a very slow process - a process that jeopardizes the groundwater and increases the cost of implementing projects.